tiago-falves/COMP/README.txt

 NAME3: Pedro Esteves, NR3: 201705160, GRADE3: 20, CONTRIBUTION3: 25%
 NAME4: Tiago Alves, NR4: 201603820, GRADE4: 20, CONTRIBUTION4: 25%

 Given the features added to the compiler (which are detailed in the following sections), the group believes that a fair global grade would be 20 (approximately).
+A lot of work was put into this project and the group made sure to implement almost every bonus feature that was proposed by the professors, as well as every optimization option.

 1. SUMMARY

-The intention of this assignment was to develop a compiler, named jmm, which is able to translate Java-- programs into java bytecodes.
+The intention of this assignment was to develop a compiler which is able to translate Java-- (jmm) programs into java bytecodes.
 The compiler follows a well defined compilation flow, which includes: lexical analysis (using an LL(1) parser), syntactic analysis, semantic analysis and code generation.
-The code generation was also optimized using register allocation, constant propagation and by using templates for compiling while loops.
+The code generation was also optimized using register allocation, constant propagation, constant folding for integers and booleans (as bonus) and by using templates for compiling while loops.
 Among these stages, it includes:

-- Error treatment and recover mechanisms
+- Error treatment and recovery mechanisms
 - Generation of a Syntax Tree (Abstract Syntax Tree)
 - Generation of an LLIR (Low-Level Intermediate Representation)
 - Generation of java bytecodes